guesswho798/computer-science/README.md

 # computer-science
-just some work for school
+just some work for school and personal projects